mir123/lunitas/README.md

 There is no fancy formatting (yet), each day of the calendar is output as an SVG drawing.
 But you can adjust the page if you want a specific width (say, one week).

+Making a PDF like the example here requires some manual work.
+I printed to PDF from Firefox, imported into Inkscape and prepared it by hand, then saved each PDF page separately and joined them with Ghostscript.

 ## 2. To do